Characters: Dynasty Warriors: Shu Kingdom

 - Always Someone Better: Invokes this towards Zhuge Liang.
 Even when Liu Bei wants him to stay as their strategist, Xu Shu states Zhuge Liang is much better than he could be.

 - Ascended Extra: Appeared as a generic non-playable officer in a cutscene in 7 before the expansion ascends him to playable character.
+In NEXT, despite still not receiving a unique model, he gets an extended cameo as Shu's first major strategist.

 - Momma's Boy: His reason to join Cao Cao in the source material is because Cao Cao took his mother as a hostage.
 However, this is entirely ignored in the games.